mafreitas/regius/README.md

 docker_openms_2.2.0/ <- Location of Dockerfile for OpenMS container
 ```

+### Run the example workflow
 The example workflow performs consensus analysis of MyriMatch and MSGF+ database search.

-The DAG representation of the example workflow is shown below.
+A DAG representation of the example workflow is shown below.

 ![workflow](docs/images/dag1.png)

-to perform a dryrun issue the following command.
+To perform a dry run:

 ```
 snakemake -n